jonnor/ESC-CNN-microcontroller/report/report.md

 # Conclusions

+Able to demonstrate Environmental Sound Classification running on a low-power microcontroller suitable for use in a sensor node.

+The best model achieves a `` accuracy when evaluated on the Urbansound8k dataset, using `XX %` of the CPU capacity.

+`TODO: evaluate`
+??? is the perf high enough to be useful in practice?
+???
+When considering foreground/grouped, and class of errors

 ## Further work

+CNN quantizations for efficient integer inference.
+[@IncrementalNetworkQuantization]

 Use fixed-point / SIMD optimimized CNN implementation.
 4-5x speedup possible.
 Ref [@CMSIS-NN]

-CNN quantizations for efficient integer inference.
-[@IncrementalNetworkQuantization]

-It is possible that the performance can be matched with a lower samplerate and fewer mel-filter bands.
+It is possible that the performance level of `<75%` can be matched with a lower sample-rate and fewer mel-filter bands.

+Hybrid methods.
+Perform classification on-device, but also allow to send a feature representation.
+Maybe for a subset of classification candidates

+In the coming years, hardware accelerators for Convolutional Neural Networks are expected to become available.
+Significantly better power efficiency and compute power.

 <!---